code-423n4/2023-05-ambire/README.md

 - Ends May 26, 2023 20:00 UTC
 - The Ambire Wallet [contracts to be audited](https://github.com/AmbireTech/ambire-common/tree/ad7d99b2b30b6d79959b6767da933bf01c58ade7/contracts)

+## Automated Findings / Publicly Known Issues

+Automated findings output for the audit can be found [here](add link to report) within 24 hours of audit opening.

+*Note for C4 wardens: Anything included in the automated findings output is considered a publicly known issue and is ineligible for awards.*

 # 🔥 Ambire Wallet 🔥

 _The Web3 wallet that makes crypto self-custody easy and secure for everyone, built via account abstraction._